minnojs/minno-time/src/js/extensions/iat/README.md

 	duration: 300
 }
 ```
+Properties of the feedback object:

-* `active`: Wether to display this feedback at all.
-Takes true/false.
+* `active`: Whether to display this feedback at all.
+Accepts true/false.
 * `media`: What to display upon feedback.
-Takes a PIP media object.
+Accepts a PIP media object.
 * `css`: A jQuery css object that modifies the feedback stimulus.
 * `duration`: How long to display this feedback before moving on.
-The error object has a special value `static` that causes the feedback not to be hidden after a duration.
+If you set duration to `static` then the feedback is not hidden until the end of the trial (i.e., until correct response).
+That is the default in the error_feedback object because we wait until correction.

 `correct_feedback`: Feedback after a correct response.
-Takes feedback object (default: not active, displays green OK).
+Accepts feedback object (default: not active, displays green OK).

 `error_feedback`: Feedback after an error.
-Takes feedback object (default: active, displays red X).
+Accepts feedback object (default: active, displays a red X).

 `timeout_feedback`: Feedback after a timeout.
-Takes feedback object (default: active, displays red X).
+Accepts feedback object (default: active, displays a red X).

-`correct_errors`: Do we make the user go back on errors?
-Takes true/false (default: true).

 ### Editing instructions.
-The IAT comes with build in templates that create the appropriate instructions for each block.
-You can easily change them if you like using the `IAT.setInstuctions` function.
+The IAT comes with built-in templates that create the appropriate instructions for each block.
+You can change them if you like using the `IAT.setInstuctions` function.

 ```js
 IAT.setInstructions(1, {